AlyssonNeto/vagrant-salt-odoo/README.rst

 Provisioning
 ============

-Normally at the first `vagrant up` command launch, it should automatically provision the vm.
+Be sure to always being connected to guest through ssh before running any `salt-client` command.

+    vagrant ssh

+Then

+    sudo salt-call state.highstate -l debug

+The `-l debug` add some output verbosity.

 Sometimes hangs can occur cause some packages or external ressources are unreachable.
 Be sure your vm can connect the internets..
 Please also note that cloning the Odoo repository is quite long, (+/- 300mb)

-If for any reasons you need to relaunch the provisioning steps, run

-    vagrant provision

-If it's still not a success and/or you want a more verbose output, connect through ssh

-    vagrant ssh

-And tail the salt logs in order to see what's going on when you run `vagrant provision`
+You can also tail the minion logs to see what's goin on

     sudo tail -f /var/log/salt/minion

-If you're still stuck, you can also manually run the salt provisioning command from guest after connecting through ssh with

-    sudo salt-call state.highstate -l debug

 Accessing your Odoo project
 ===========================